We collect the following information from you:

 Under the law, you may opt out of our sharing of the Personal Information that we have obtained from third parties, such as your credit reports, with our affiliates, but you may not opt out of our sharing of information we collect related to your transactions and experiences using the Service.
 You may also opt out of our sharing of Personal Information about you to affiliates and non-affiliates so that they can market to you.
 We do not currently share the information as described in this paragraph with affiliates or non-affiliates.
 Therefore, there is no need at this time for you to opt out or take any other steps to prevent such sharing.

-We may be required to keep different types of information for varying periods of time according to government regulations and best practices.
-For example, to comply with regulations imposed by the Securities and Exchange Commission, we may need to keep information for three to six years.
+We are required to keep different types of information for varying periods of time according to government regulations and best practices.
+For example, to comply with regulations imposed by the U.S. Securities and Exchange Commission, we may need to keep information for three (3) to six (6) years.
 We may keep some information longer to meet our needs and those of our customers, even after you close your account.

 By using the Service or providing Personal Information to us, you agree that we may communicate with you electronically regarding security, privacy, and administrative issues relating to your use of the Service.
 If we learn of a security system’s breach, we may attempt to notify you electronically by posting a notice on the Service or sending an email to you.
 You may have a legal right to receive this notice in writing.
 To receive free written notice of a security breach (or to withdraw your consent from receiving electronic notice), please notify us at email@example.com.

 By using the Service, you will transfer data to the United States.